 One of the advantages of graduating with a master’s degree in history is that most history programs are not tied to any single career path.
-Instead, a history degree can help you to hone skills and abilities that employers in many fields are looking for.
+Instead, a history degree can help you to hone the skills and abilities that employers in many fields are looking for.
 These skills include:

-- effective oral and written communication;
+- Effective oral and written communication.

-- the ability to conduct a critical analysis;
+- The ability to conduct a critical analysis.

-- understanding cultural frameworks;
+- Understanding cultural frameworks.

-- connecting the past to better understand current events;
+- Connecting the past to better understand current events.

-- research and investigation techniques.
+- Research and investigation techniques.

 Effective oral and written communication are essential for many jobs.
 While earning a master’s degree in history online, students discuss complex and sensitive topics.
 For example, students in the ASU online master’s degree in history may be asked to write or speak about global literacy, or comparative colonialism.
-These master’s level courses and assignments build up your ability to communication in order to present your research and theories.
+These master’s level courses and assignments build up your ability to communicate in order to present your research and theories.

 Nearly all history master’s programs involve examining the past through different critical frameworks.
 That's why history graduates earn experience with advanced research and investigation techniques, skills employers look for.
 History students also learn to challenge their own assumptions about accepted historical and cultural narratives.
 As a master’s student in history, you have the chance to study different time periods, geographical regions and historical events.
 This means your understanding of cultures and places of today may deepen as you look at the changes that have happened over time in global communities.
 Using this knowledge, you can expand your understanding of what to do with a history degree that will make a real impact on societies around the world.